-The RTD information of waste material on the grate is a prerequisite to be able to calculate from the time-dependent evaporation signal a space-dependent signal.
-Due to specification of the detectors only one tracer at the time can be applied.
 Therefore the RTD of waste material was measured separately.
 Nine radio tracer measurements were performed with different radio tracers (indium, zinc and copper).
-Alongside the grate the isotope radiation was measured at six different detector positions (see also figure 1).
+Alongside the grate the isotope radiation was measured at six different detector positions (see also Fig. 1).

 Waste mass flow and grate velocity of the forward-acting grate were held constant for the whole measurement campaign.
-In figure 2 an example of measured residence time distribution with Indium is shown.
+In Fig. 2 an example of measured residence time distribution with Indium is shown.

 The shape of the transients recorded by the individual detectors is predominantly due to an insufficient shielding of the detectors and not due to material transportation.
 This effect is apparent for the measurement at the beginning of the grate (position 0.0 meter).
-After injecting the tracer as DIRAC pulse a continuous signal decrease is measured during ten minutes.
+After injecting the tracer as a DIRAC pulse a continuous signal decrease is measured during ten minutes.
 Each detector measures therefore isotopes within the zone of 0.3 meters up- and downstream of the detector position.
 The measured deformation of the detector signal at position 0.3 meter is due to an unexpected release of indium into the flue gas during a very short period of three minutes.